k-box/k-box/docs/user/en/administration/settings/mail.md

 Those settings can be overrided from the user interface, except for the `MAIL_DRIVER`.

-If the `log` `MAIL_DRIVER` is set, the DMS will be locked in a particular develpment mode that will write all the email messages to the log file, accessible from the _Maintanance and events page_.
+If the `log` `MAIL_DRIVER` is set, the K-Box will be locked in a particular develpment mode that will write all the email messages to the log file, accessible from the _Maintanance and events page_.
 With this driver no real email will be sent.
 Also, when the `log` driver is used, the administrator will not be able to change the server parameters from the UI.